 Debit cards are a secure and convenient way of accessing your everyday spending without carrying cash.
-Like a credit card, it can be used to make direct purchases over the counter, online and over the phone.
-Unlike a credit card, the funds are drawn directly from your linked checking account, so you are not obligated to make interest payments on your purchases.
+Like a credit card, you can use it to make direct purchases over the counter, online and over the phone.
+Unlike a credit card, the funds are drawn directly from your linked checking account, so you’re not obligated to make interest payments on your purchases.

 In some cases, the cashier or card reader may ask if you want to use your card as a debit or credit card.
-If you use it as a credit card, you’ll provide a signature to verify your identity.
+If you use it as a credit card, you may need to provide a signature to verify your identity.

 Whichever option you choose, you need enough money in your account before you can use your card.
 (A debit card doesn’t give you a line of credit, even if you use it as a credit card.)
 For the most part, there’s not much of a difference between using your card as a debit or credit card.

-A debit card works similarly to a credit card, except that you’re using your own money instead of the banks’ money, which means you don’t need to worry about interest payments.
+A debit card works similarly to a credit card, except that you’re using your own money instead of the bank’s money, which means you don’t need to worry about interest charges.
 With a debit card, you’re using your money in real time.

 To get a debit card, open a checking account at a bank of your choice.
 Some banks will automatically send you a debit card; with others, you’ll have to request your card.